-Go seamlessly from your residence hall to the state-of-the-art rec center to downtown and back again.
+Go seamlessly from your residence hall to the state-of-the-art rec center, to downtown and back again.
 This is life at Boise State.
-Our picture-perfect campus encompasses more than 200 buildings and residence halls serving more than 20,000 students and faculty.
+Our picture-perfect campus encompasses more than 200 buildings and residence halls serving more than 23,000 students and faculty.

 Boise’s lively cultural and entertainment scene has plenty of things that’ll open your eyes.
 Enjoy the thriving music scene like Treefort or concerts in the Botanical Garden.
 Check out a variety of dance clubs, movie theaters, or shops that cater to the college crowd.
 Boise State also earns rave reviews from snowboarders, skiers, mountain bikers, whitewater rafters, and rock climbers, as well as students who like to swim, camp, fly fish, and hike.
 A dream school if you like your mountains high, your powder deep, your rivers fast and furious, and your forests teeming with wildlife.

-• Every year Boise State hosts over 900 international students from 63 countries, offering you the chance to meet, learn from, and make friends with people from around the world.
+• Every year, Boise State hosts over 700 international students from more than 66 countries, offering you the chance to meet, learn from, and make friends with people from around the world.

 • Get involved in one of the 200 student clubs and organizations on campus.

-• Our Service-Learning Program is the largest in the state, engaging more than 30,000 students in giving an excess of 754,000 hours of service to community organizations.
+• Our Service-Learning program is the largest in the state, engaging more than 30,000 students in giving an excess of 816,000 hours of service to community organizations.

 • Boise State University is among the first honorees in the League of American Bicyclists’ new Bicycle Friendly Universities program for having an exceptional environment where bicycling can thrive.